 Please try to have all your vehicles arrive together.
 The unit will meet their camp ambassador shortly after arrival to escort your Troop through the check-in process.
 The following tasks will be completed:

 - Move personal and Troop equipment to campsite

 - Complete a campsite inspection

 - Verify attendees in the administration building

 - Park all vehicles in long-term parking

-- · Medical recheck (youth and adults) and medications
+- Medical recheck (youth and adults) and medications

 - Swim check (following Medical recheck)

 - Receive wristbands

 - Waivers (ATV, aviation, and equestrian)

 - Bow strength test (Archery MB)

+- Shotgun strength test (Shotgun MB)

 - Order of the Arrow